 Hot Yoghurt and Broad Bean Soup

-Hot yoghurt and broad bean soup from Yotam Ottolenghi's book Plenty.
-A wonderful vegetarian starter.
+Hot yoghurt and broad bean soup by Yotam Ottolenghi from his book Plenty.
+A wonderful vegetarian starter recipe.

 Start by making a vegetable stock.
 Pour 2 tablespoons of the olive oil into a large pot.
 Heat up the oil and add the onion, celery and carrot.
 Sauté on a medium heat for about 5 minutes; you want to soften up the vegetables without browning them.
 Next, add the thyme, bay leaves and parsley and cover with 1.2 litres of water.
 Bring to the boil, then reduce the heat, cover and simmer gently for 30 minutes.